 During 2013 the Royal Navy changed the manner in which it assesses candidates for the interview element of the assessment process.
-The below will provide you with some useful tips and guidance on how to prepare for the questions, including advice on what types of question to expect when attending the Careers Officer interview:
+The below will provide you with some useful tips and guidance on how to prepare for the interview questions, and Royal Navy application, including advice on what types of selection interview question to expect when attending.

-The Royal Navy clearly prides itself on effective teamwork and you need to be able to provide details of when you have previously worked as part of a team to achieve a task or common goal.
+The Royal Navy clearly prides itself on effective teamwork.
+During Royal Navy application, you need to be able to provide details of when you have previously worked as part of a team to achieve a task or common goal.

 Q. Have you ever worked as part of a team to achieve a goal?
 If so, what part did you play?